k-box/k-search-client-php/readme.md

 where `KLINK_BOILERPLATE_FOLDER` is the folder that contains the Adapter Boilerplate build.

-A loading and connection test for PHP 5.2 is available in the `php52-test.php` file situated in the root directory of the Adapter Boilerplate.
-To run the test simply use the command line as follows:
+A loading and connection test for PHP 5.2 is available in the `php52-test.php` file situated in the `test` directory of the Adapter Boilerplate itself.
+To run the test simply use the command line as follows (considering your working directory is the root of the Adapter Boilerplate and thet in the same folder you have the `bootsrap.php` file):

-	php php52-test.php
+	php test/php52-test.php

-after entering the Boilerplate root folder.
-Make sure that the PHP version invoked is lower than the 5.3 otherwise the composer base autoloading will be executed.
+Make sure to invoke the test using a PHP version lower than the 5.3 otherwise the composer base autoloading will be executed.

 If everything is ok you will see an output like this: